-Project: Firestart is one of the earliest "cinematic action/adventure" games that successfully bring the thrill of an action movie to the computer screen.
-Designed by Damon Slye of Dynamix and published by Electronic Arts, it was one of Dynamix' early games that was never ported to the PC.
-Which is a real shame, because the game is much better than Dynamix' similar games like David Wolf that were ported to the PC. |
+Project: Firestart is one of the earliest "cinematic action/adventure" games that successfully brought the thrill of an action movie to the computer screen.
+Designed by Damon Slye of Dynamix and published by Electronic Arts, it was one of Dynamix' early outings, and never got ported to the PC.
+Which is a real shame, because the game is much better than Dynamix' similar games like David Wolf that were ported over. |

 Similar to Delphine's Out of this World years later, Project: Firestart seamlessly integrates adventure game elements with fluid 2D side-scrolling action, classy cinematic cut-scenes, and an intriguing storyline.
 Classicgaming.com's thorough review of this underdog says it all:

-Overall, I would rate Project: Firestart as one of the top 10 action/adventure games ever produced, and among my top 3 favorite C64 games.
+Overall, I would rate Project: Firestart as one of the top ten action/adventure games ever produced, and among my top three favorite C64 games.
 I am sure that many gamers will play this title and say, as I often do, "Man, why don't they make games this cool anymore?"
-A must-play for fans of action/adventure games everywhere, and an entry into our Hall of Belated Fame.
+A must-play for fans of action/adventure games everywhere, and an entry into our Hall of Belated Fame.Reviewed by: Underdogs